-- · Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - Follow the instructions provided by the recorded message
+- Call toll free 1-800-652-VOTE (8683) within the USA, US territories & Canada on a touch tone telephone - · Follow the instructions provided by the recorded message this example.

-Using a $\underline{black\ ink}$ pen, mark your votes with an X as shown in this example.
 Please do not write outside the designated areas.

+Using a black ink pen, mark your votes with an X as shown in